-1 Month Later, What's Become Of Melania Trump's 'Be Best' Campaign?
+One Month Later, What's Become Of Melania Trump's 'Be Best' Campaign?

 "As we all know, social media can both positively and negatively affect our children, but too often it is used in negative ways," she told the crowd gathered in the Rose Garden last month.

 On that issue, the White House has worked with the Family Online Safety Institute, whose CEO, Stephen Balkam, was present at the launch.
 He said his organization has suggested several ways of raising awareness about online bullying, including a marketing campaign or publicity tour.
-But Balkam said it's not yet clear which, if any, of those ideas the First Lady might implement.
+But Balkam said it's not yet clear which, if any, of those ideas the first lady might implement.

-"Obviously, she's had surgery and she's been out of the public eye for awhile," Balkam said.
+"Obviously, she's had surgery and she's been out of the public eye for a while," Balkam said.
 "So at the moment, I think we're in a holding pattern."